Kitura/BlueSSLService/README.md

 #### Example

-The following illustrates creating a configuration using the second form of the API above using a self-signef certificate file as the key file and not supplying a certificate chain file:
+The following illustrates creating a configuration using the second form of the API above using a self-signed certificate file as the key file and not supplying a certificate chain file:
 ```swift
 import SSLService